6 Fall-Inspired Cannabis Recipes You Need to Make

 - Garnish with some cinnamon sticks and serve.

-If you find yourself eager to make these treats, but don’t feel like running to the dispensary, have no fear!
+If you find yourself eager to make these treats, but don’t feel like running to the dispensary (in Lynn or Worcester MA), have no fear!
 While we here at Diem pride ourselves on producing some dank bud, we also deliver straight to your door in both Salem and Portland.
-All you have to do is jump on the ole internet, pick your favorite products, and soon enough you’ll be crafting your own Fall-inspired recipes in no time at all.
-It’s time to get baking, and get baked with Diem.
+All you have to do is jump on the ole internet, pick your favorite products, and soon enough you’ll be crafting your own fall-inspired recipes in no time at all.
+It’s time to get baking and get baked with Diem.

 *Statements made on hellodiem.com have not been evaluated by the U.S. Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 Information provided by this website or this company is not a substitute for individual medical advice.